jaredwhichard/Capstone-Website/README.md

 # Capstone-Website
-My Capstone website and project plan.
+Jared & Dan's Capstone website and project plan.
+Further information can be found in our wiki.